 Received: date; Accepted: date; Published: date

-Abstract: Where does Polish engineering student patent?
-It is a frequently asked question among those, but due to its wide range, no synthesized step-by-step guidelines has been established yet.
-We have critically reviewed the subject literature and interviewed Patent Attorney.
+Abstract: Where does a Polish engineering student patent?
+It is a frequently asked question among those, but due to its wide range, no synthesized step-by-step guidelines have been established yet.
+We have critically reviewed the subject literature and interviewed the Patent Attorney.
 The literature population consisted of 97 articles published in a 2010-2019 period.
-Results show the engineering students mostly benefit more from patenting internationally then nationally.
+Results show the engineering students, for the most part, benefit more from patenting internationally in lieu of their nation.
 In consequence, their patents are strengthening the international character of the IT market.

-A single paragraph of about 200 words maximum.
-For research articles, abstracts should give a pertinent overview of the work.
-We strongly encourage authors to use the following style of structured abstracts, but without headings: (1) Background: Place the question addressed in a broad context and highlight the purpose of the study; (2) Methods: Describe briefly the main methods or treatments applied; (3) Results: Summarize the article's main findings; and (4) Conclusions: Indicate the main conclusions or interpretations.
-The abstract should be an objective representation of the article, it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.

 Keywords: keyword 1; keyword 2; keyword 3 (List three to ten pertinent keywords specific to the article; yet reasonably common within the subject discipline.)

 1. Introduction